Watch Window in Excel (Table of Contents)

 - Watch window is an Excel tool to keep an eye on the value stored in a cell of worksheets, even from different workbooks.

-- It is used when we have huge datasets, and we have to keep track of any cell’s values.
+- We use it when we have huge datasets and need to keep track of the values of any cell.

 - If the value stored in that particular cell changes, it also gets updated in the watch window every time there is any change in cell value.